 The National Disability Insurance Scheme (NDIS) aims to make disability services more accessible to people across Australia and here in Melbourne.
 Funding is available for those with a permanent and significant disability – whether it be physical, developmental, or mental health-related – and allows participants to access the support services they need.

-Choosing the right NDIS provider is crucial to your future wellbeing and the quality of the services you’ll receive.
-You want a highly skilled disability care team who have your best interests in mind and who will be able to help you achieve the life that you want.
+Choosing the right NDIS provider is crucial to your future well-being and the quality of the services you’ll receive.
+You want a highly skilled disability care team who has your best interests in mind and who will be able to help you achieve the life that you want.
 At Radiant Home Care, we are dedicated to giving you the health and happiness you deserve.

 Each of our NDIS participants is assigned a support coordinator to help them better understand what supports are available to them and how they can best use their NDIS funding to achieve goals.

 Every NDIS participant must make an NDIS plan that outlines your goals and the supports you will require to live the life that you aspire to.
 This includes things like:

 - Information about you and your circumstances